• Skip to primary navigation

 There is no better feeling for many employees than being recognized.
 In the past, high-performing employees are rewarded with words of praise or recognition.

 However, in recent years, the hard work of top performers has earned them a raise in pay through a merit increase.
-Merit raises are common practice in the United States.
+Merit raises are standard practice in the United States.

 Merit raises received an average budget of three percent of base salary in 2020.
 Depending on the organization, this figure could be as high as 5% or even 10%.

-This guide will look at the concept of merit increase, and why it is important.
-Since merit raises differ from other types of pay or pay increases, it’s critical to understand the distinctions.
-We’ll look at eligibility and which employees are most likely to be eligible for merit raises.
+This guide will examine the merit increase concept and why it is essential.
+Since merit raises differ from other pay or pay increases, it’s critical to understand the distinctions.
+We’ll examine eligibility and which employees are most likely eligible for merit raises.

 What is a Merit Increase?

 Assume your employee has outperformed your expectations.
-Their contributions were directly related to company goals, according to the annual performance review.
+According to the annual performance review, their contributions were directly related to company goals.
 This could be rewarded with a percentage increase in base pay.

-The amount of a merit increase will be determined by the percentage of the total salary that is being considered.
+The merit increase amount will be determined by the percentage of the total salary being considered.
 This amount is typically around 3% on average.

 Employees may, however, receive varying percentage increases.
 This entirely depends on their contributions to the company’s success.